UTAustinSPS/data-analysis/static/data_analysis/_sources/intro.txt

 The Course
 ----------
 This course will first introduce concepts in *Mathematica* then go through the beginnings of the :math:`\LaTeX` language, followed by several sections on how the two may be combined to produce a clean, elegant, and interesting final document.
-Throughout this course, there will be questions to answer, some coding-based some more traditional question formats.
+See the `Assignments <assignments.html>`_ section for the readings.

 The Syllabus
 ------------